 Credit Repair FAQs

-Everything a credit repair company can do for you legally, you can do for yourself and it will cost you little to no money.
+Everything a credit repair company can do for you legally; you can do for yourself, and it will cost you little to no money.
 If a credit repair company is making claims that seem too good true about improving your credit score for you, they may be making false claims about their abilities and should be avoided.
 Veitengruber Law can guide you in repairing your credit rating legally.

 Many people do not want to speak to an attorney about their credit repair because they feel they cannot afford it.
 However, at Veitengruber Law, we offer you a free initial consultation.
 During this consultation, we can give you a preliminary idea of what can be done to repair your credit.
 We will be able to give you a good idea of the cost, and we will formulate a payment schedule that works for you.
 Additionally, we can help you find ways to improve your credit that will be much more productive and effective than if you try to handle it alone, saving you hundreds or thousands of dollars more than your attorney fee.

-You want to look for an attorney who has specific legal experience that focuses on bankruptcy and credit repair, and who is respected by other bankruptcy attorneys, as well as the trustees and judges.
+You want to look for an attorney who has the specific legal experience that focuses on bankruptcy and credit repair, and who is respected by other bankruptcy attorneys, as well as the trustees and judges.
 Look for an attorney who is aware of recent changes in bankruptcy laws as well.
-Also look for an attorney who will listen to you and ask you questions so he or she can truly understand your case before giving you legal advice.
+Also, look for an attorney who will listen to you and ask you questions so he or she can truly understand your case before giving you legal advice.
 At Veitengruber Law, you will find that we concentrate our legal expertise into a small area of law to be able to provide our clients with the best representation possible.
 We also pride ourselves on putting our clients first and we have an excellent reputation among our previous and current clients.

-Your credit score is calculated based on years of your payment habits, such as late payments, types of credit, property ownership, number of credit cards, length of credit card ownership, and the ratio of debt to credit.
+Your credit score is calculated based on years of your payment habits, such as late payments, types of credit, property ownership, number of credit cards, length of credit card ownership and the ratio of debt to credit.
 Other factors include judgments, foreclosures, repossessions, charge-offs or collections.
 The information used to create your score comes from the three credit bureaus: Equifax, Experian and Transunion.

 Filing for bankruptcy will ultimately help you get a clean slate and a fresh start in order to help you reestablish your credit score.
 While you will no longer be weighed down by your prior debts short term, your score will temporarily decrease.
-Veitengruber Law works with clients with poor credit and post bankruptcy to improve credit scores quicker than if they wait for them to improve organically.
+Veitengruber Law works with clients with poor credit and post-bankruptcy to improve credit scores quicker than if they wait for them to improve organically.

 Yes.
-Filing a Chapter 7 or Chapter 13 bankruptcy doesn’t create a barrier to home ownership.
+Filing a Chapter 7 or Chapter 13 bankruptcy doesn’t create a barrier to homeownership.
 Most people can reestablish their credit and purchase a home after a bankruptcy discharge.
-You could qualify for an FHA Loan two years post bankruptcy and a conventional loan four years post bankruptcy.
+You could qualify for an FHA Loan two years post-bankruptcy and a conventional loan four years post-bankruptcy.